SummittDweller/gpx-track-workbench-flet/README.md

 ...or just open the `app.py` file in VSCode and then `start the debugger from within the project's VSCode environment`.

+# Basic Operation

+The app is controled by the left-hand sidebar where the user is promoted to navigate to and choose one or more GPX files using [st.file_uploader](https://docs.streamlit.io/develop/api-reference/widgets/st.file_uploader).
+The function returns a list of `UploadedFile` objects saved in `st.session_state.file_list`.
+There are NOT files or filenames!
+Each `UploadedFile` object has a `.name` property and `ByteIO` contents.

+If a user "loads" one individual "file" it is automatically saved in a temporary "working copy" (`TEMP_DIR`) directory where it is also renamed to ensure there are no spaces in the filename.
+It is this "working copy" that populates the application's dataframe, and any changes made in the dataframe may be saved back into the "working copy", NOT the original choosen file!

+If the user elects to operate on all chosen files "in-bulk", each `UploadedFile` from `st.session_state.file_list` each will have a saved "working copy" in `TEMP_DIR`.
+All operations impact the "working copy" file, NOT the original file!

+## st.session_state.file_list

+As mentioned above, the list of `UploadedFile` objects is always held in the `file_list` session_state element.

+## st.session_state.df

+This session_state variable always holds the path of the current "working copy" file which.
+This will NOT be the same as the original file!
+Note that `session_state` cannot reliably hold a Pandas dataframe so functions are provided to `serialize` and `deserialize` working copy GPX files into CSV files and/or dataframes.

 <div style="background-color: whitesmoke; color: black; border: 3px solid red; text-align: center; padding: 1em; margin: 1em;">
 What follows is from the original 'Streamlit File Browser' project.
 The information below may be obsolete!
 </div>